Scaffold-Stark/scaffold-stark-2/README.md

 By default Scaffold-Stark 2 takes the first prefunded account from `starknet-devnet` as a deployer address, thus **you can skip this step!**.
 But if you want use the .env file anyway, you can fill the env variables related to devnet with any other predeployed contract address and private key from starknet-devnet.

-**Note:** In case you want to deploy on Sepolia, you need to fill the envs related to sepolia testnet with your own contract address and private key.
+> In case you want to deploy on Sepolia, you need to fill the envs related to sepolia testnet with your own contract address and private key.

 ```bash
 cp packages/snfoundry/.env.example packages/snfoundry/.env